GF3R/Waterhub/README.md

 ## Plans

 #### Google home
-- [ ] An ability to start watering by telling google home
+- [ ] The ability to start watering by telling google home
 - [ ] Recieving the status through google home